Last Updated on December 7, 2024 by Kittredge Cherry

 The ground-breaking 1985 broadcast shifted public opinion.
 It was the first time that a televangelist interviewed a gay man, and one of the first positive media portrayals of a gay man with AIDS.
 The landmark interview is re-enacted a major event in the 2021 film “The Eyes of Tammy Faye,” starring Jessica Chastain in an Oscar-winning performance as Tammy Faye.

 His motto, and the title of his first autobiography, was “I’m Still Dancing.”
-A new memoir, “Love is Greater Than AIDS: A Memoir of Survival, Healing, and Hope,” is planned for publication in April 2024 by Rowman & Littlefield.
+A new memoir, “Love is Greater Than AIDS: A Memoir of Survival, Healing, and Hope,” was published April 2024 by Rowman & Littlefield.

 Spiritual art for World AIDS Day